SwissBIAS/SwissBIAS.github.io/README.md

 ## Adding pages
-To add a webpage, create it as markdown or html and place it in `_pages`.
+To add a webpage, create it as markdown or html and place it in `_pages` (become and editor or create a pull request for this).
 You can link to it from another page or add it to the navigation menu (be conservative -- navigation bars quickly become crowded).

 ## Navigation bars